jsosulski/toeplitzlda/README.md

 The classifier conforms sklearn and can be used as a drop-in replacement for other LDA classifiers.
 For usage refer to the learning from label proportions (LLP) example or the benchmark scripts.

+Note we used Ubuntu 20.04 with python3.8 to generate our results.

 ## Setup

+We use a fortran compiler to provide speedups for solving linear equation systems.
+If you are on ubuntu you can install `fortran-compiler` which finds the correct compiler for your system.

 We use `poetry` for dependency management.
 If you have it installed you can simply use `poetry install` to set up the virtual environment with all dependencies.